 De Kanarie Club (kanarie is the Dutch word for canary) opens its doors daily at 8:30 for all early birds out there who fancy good coffee and even better breakfast (Eggs Benedict!
 Yoghurt!
 Croissants!).
 Stick for lunch and make sure to try the rib-eye sandwich or the croque Kanarie.
 The Kanarie Club sets the tone how a restaurant and working space can blend together just perfectly.
-It makes a great alternative flexible work place as all facilities are taken care of.
-There are enough plugs to charge devices (check!), anyone can use the printer in the hallway, it’s possible to rent a board room when needed and they offer lockers too.
+It makes a great alternative flexible workplace as all facilities are taken care of.
+There are enough plugs to charge devices (check!), anyone can use the printer in the hallway, it’s possible to rent a boardroom when needed and they offer lockers too.
 Which is great when you need to go to the toilet, and want to keep your laptop safe.

-OMG a poolbar
+OMG a pool bar

 Studio Modijefsky carefully created a design with strong references to the past and turned the huge space (700 square meters) into an inspiring spot with different, cozy zones.
 Oh, and there will be an interview on Chapter Friday soon with Esther Stam, who’s the studio’s founder.
-How did she and her team managed to turn so many places in Amsterdam into something special?
+How did she and her team manage to turn so many places in Amsterdam into something special?